Toysoft/OpenGD77-/docs/OpenGD77 User Guide.md

 ### Text entry

-OpenGD77 now supports alphanumeric text entry while creating a new contact or editing an existing one.
+The firmware now supports alphanumeric text entry while creating a new contact or editing an existing one.

 ![](media/text-entry.png)